fergatron/ov10-bronco-checklist/README.md

 ## Install

 Open the project in "Developer Mode" in MSFS.
 Build the project.
-It will produce a "Packages/" directory in the root of the project.
-The contents of that directory can by moved to your "Community/" directory.
+It will produce a `Packages/` directory in the root of the project.
+The contents of that directory can be moved to your `Community/` directory.

 ## SDK Development

 I found it very confusing trying to create this project.
 Here's what I discovered through this journey.
-The `PackageSources/` directory in your project is where you manually add "Asset Groups".
+The `PackageSources/` directory in your root project is where you **MANUALLY** add "Asset Groups".
 In order for the compiler to see it and output it, it needs to be defined in `PackageDefinitions/[project-name].xml`.

 > Note: Any changes made to the asset definition in Developer Mode will overwrite the .xml file.
-So; make all your changes in the Developer UI.
+Keep that in mind as you use text editors and the UI from developer mode.

 ### Asset Type

 Because I'm simply making a single XML file for the checklist I went with "Copy" as the asset type.
 I made sure to have the output follow the pattern as if I created a full aircraft (SimObjects\Airplanes\ariebaba-bronco\Checklist\).

+## Flight Simulator Freelance Society

+Shout out to [FS2](https://forums.flightsimulator.com/t/fs-flight-simulator-freelance-society/422849).
+This Discord community helped me out when I was completely lost with out development worked.
+Very patient and very helpful.

 ## References